 Participants were recruited if they were aged 40 - 80 years and were not known to have diabetes.
 The results presented here were drawn from 2 separate study groups.

 The first group was recruited directly from a GP list.
-The practice contacted registered patients who fulfilled the recruitment criteria.
+The practice contacted registered patients who fulfilled the recruitment criteria listed above.
 With a single contact letter the positive response rate was 38%.
 Participants attended the Wellcome Clinical Research Facility at Southampton General Hospital.
 Information which allowed calculation of the Leicester Risk Assessment Score (LRAS) was collected: age, gender, ethnicity, family history of diabetes, waist circumference, body mass index, and history of antihypertensive treatment.
+A copy of the score is shown in Figure 1.
 This group then underwent venous blood sampling for measurement of fasting blood glucose (FBG) by the Beckman Coulter Hexokinase method and HbA1c by Sebia capillary electrophoresis in the pathology department at University Hospital Southampton.

 The second group recruited by advertisement to the general public and by the same inclusion criteria as the first group.
 This group had the same demographic and anthropometric measurements collected to allow calculation of the LRAS.
 HbA1c and random capillary blood glucose (Abbott Freestyle meter) were then measured.
 In this cohort, haemoglobin (Hb) was also measured to assess the relationship between Hb and HbA1c in a general cross section of the adult population.